mever-team/FairBench/docs/llms.md

 either well-controlled synthetic prompts or given natural language processing datasets.
 Synthetic prompt generation and LLM interaction is directly supported by the library and focused on this document.
-If an LLM's inputs and outputs are in the form of a datset, fallback to a [full report](reports.md).
+If an LLM's inputs and desired output pairs are provided as a daset, fallback to creating a [full report](reports.md).
 Instead, here we describe how to start from prompt templates and sensitive attributes and injecting combination of sensitive attribute values to the template.